Wednesday, 23 October 2024

 But make no mistake, however we go about it, meditation will eventually bring us to see and confront all the waves in the mind in due course.
 But undeceived by thought about it.
 So that instead of waves causing attention to be wholly distracted by the ever-changing storm or calm, we may instead catch a glimpse, a glimmer of the vastness of the ocean.

 If that happens, it will have been worth it to pursue it, what you had to do for it.
 So there remains the choice to do it that way or have life come and get you for the same purpose?
-Well, it does anyway, but that’s another matter.
+It does anyway, but that’s another matter...

 For a short story on the same theme, if you haven’t already, please go to Life's Purpose